moinfar/Semantic-UI-RTL/README.md

 ### Build

-To build a new version you just need to execute:
+To build a new version you just need to edit versions in `package.json` and  execute:

 ```
 ant build